ericDeCourcy/Notes/On-Utopia.md

 ### Governments
 Governments, beauracracies are authoritative and heirarchical structures.
 Like duh, lol

+### War
+_What is it good for?_

+War is one of the scariest things most humans can think of.
+And unlike werewolves or shark attacks, people actually experience it en-masse.
+Any war survivor agrees "you don't want to be in a war" and yet, "we" have wars all the time.
+What the actual fuck, like shit, bro, whatttt??? why do we do that?

 ## Open questions
 - [ ] What is stopping us from cooperating rather than competing? (in the sense that capitalism encourages competition)
 - [ ] To what degree do animals deserve fundamental rights?
 Does a utopia include the biosphere?
 (I think yes)